rom-py/rompy-swan/docs/source/index.rst

 Subcomponents
 -------------

-Subcomponents are defined within the :py:mod:`rompy.swan.subcomponents` subpackage and render part of a SWAN command line specification.
+Subcomponents are defined within the :py:mod:`rompy_swan.subcomponents` subpackage and render part of a SWAN command line specification.
 They typically define specific arguments to one or more component.
 The following modules are available: